Giants need win, help to reach playoffs after loss to Padres

 Brandon Belt had two hits and an RBI for the Giants.

-San Francisco scored twice in the eighth after loading the bases but Dan Altavilla got Evan Longoria to strike out swinging with two on to end the inning.
+San Francisco scored twice in the eighth after loading the bases, but Dan Altavilla got Evan Longoria to strike out swinging with two on to end the inning.

+After the game, Cueto noted that the Giants clubhouse was quiet but that was normal.

+“We just have to keep our head up and try to win tomorrow,” Cueto said.

 Craig Stammen (4-2) worked two scoreless innings in relief of starter Zach Davies, who allowed three hits in three innings.